Learn

 What is AI-powered genomics?

 AI-powered genomics uses machine learning to analyze genetic data at scale.
-Instead of reporting on a handful of traits, AI evaluates millions of variants across thousands of peer-reviewed models to produce comprehensive health reports covering disease risk, drug response, and personalized wellness protocols.
+Instead of reporting on a handful of traits, AI evaluates millions of variants across peer-reviewed models to produce comprehensive health reports covering disease risk, drug response, and prevention-focused guidance.

 Do I need to take a new DNA test?

 No. If you have existing raw data from 23andMe, AncestryDNA, MyHeritage, or any consumer genotyping service, you can upload it directly.
-The imputation pipeline expands your data from roughly 700,000 to over 28 million variants.
+The imputation pipeline can expand chip coverage before scoring.

 How is this different from 23andMe or AncestryDNA?

 Traditional services provide static reports on 10-30 pre-selected traits.
-AI-powered genomics scores your data against 3,550+ PGS Catalog models, runs pharmacogenomic star allele calling across 34 genes, scans 400,000+ ClinVar variants, and uses 6 domain-specialized AI agents to generate personalized health protocols.
+AI-powered genomics surfaces 300+ curated report scores, runs pharmacogenomic star allele calling across 34 genes, scans 400,000+ ClinVar variants, and uses one frontier AI agent to generate structured, evidence-backed reports.

 Is the analysis clinically valid?